abamrz/aleja-ar/README.md

 ## Overview

 ### What's AlejaAR?
-AlejaAR is an Android application, that provides navigation service inside a building using Augmented Reality.
+AlejaAR is an Android application, that provides indoor navigation and mapping services using Augmented Reality.

-Please consider and follow the guidelines below to get to know the application better.
+Please follow the guidelines below.

 ## Installation
-There are following options to install the app.
+There are two options to install the app.

 #### Option 1: Install the release version on the smartphone
 The app is developed for Android 7.0 (API Level 24, Nougat) or higher.
 To use the app you need a smartphone